GIHK icon

 Business Summary

 Gulf Investment House - KPSC, together with its subsidiaries, engages in the investment activities in Kuwait, Gulf and the Middle East, and internationally.
-The company operates through three segments: Investments, Real Estate, and Manufacturing.
+The company operates through three segments: Investments; Real Estate; and Manufacturing.
 It provides financial and advisory services.
-The company also undertakes Islamic investments, as well as engages in the real estate activities.
-Gulf Investment House - KPSC was incorporated in 1998 and is headquartered in Kuwait City, Kuwait.
+It also undertakes Islamic investments, as well as engages in the real estate activities.
+The company was incorporated in 1998 and is headquartered in Kuwait City, Kuwait.
 Gulf Investment House - KPSC operates as a subsidiary of GIH Financing Co.

 Top News